How to Use Meditation for Teen Stress and Anxiety

 A: In the beginning, try two to five minutes of meditation.
 Here are some steps to follow:

 It’s like when you’re riding a bike past all kinds of things.
 You don’t stop and look at everything that goes by.
 Some thoughts will catch your attention while you’re meditating and others won’t.
 When something does, acknowledge it, and then redirect the focus back to your breathing.

 A: They can start small with the goal of advancing to 15 minutes, once a day, four to five times a week.
 If they can accomplish this, it eventually begins rewiring their brain — often in about three weeks.

 A: There are applications that help facilitate meditation.
-Here’s a quick look at three popular apps:
+Here’s a quick look at a few popular apps:

 You also can use your phone as a timer for the meditation.

 Your teenager may react with skepticism at first when you suggest meditation.
 But, with all the noise in the world and on the internet these days, teens can definitely benefit from taking time to quiet the noise and meditate.
 It’s a handy practice that can help them through all kinds of confusing and stressful situations in life.